How to Get Rid of Red Acne Scars

 My personal experience with Vitamin C and red Acne Marks

-I started with very deep, indented acne scarring, and used a combination of 1.5 mm derma-rolling and copper peptides for acne scars to help lessen the indentations of my scarring.
+I started with very deep, indented acne scarring, and used a combination of 1.5 mm derma-rolling and a light application ofcopper peptides for acne scars each night to help lessen the indentations of my scarring.

 My skin’s discoloration, redness and lighter areas of acne scarring were still very visible even when my indentation had improved, so I started using a Derma-Pen in combination with a potent L-ascorbic acid Vitamin C serum on my red acne scarred areas.